 Q: Can I listen to WSJS on the Internet?

 A: Yes you can!
-Just go to the front page of the website and click on "Listen Live"!
-The stream will open in a new window!
+Just click here, or click on "Listen Live" at the top of the website!
+The stream will open in a new window.
 You can also download the free WSJS app for your iPhone, Android, or BlackBerry smart phone!

 Q: Can I get someone from WSJS to come speak to our group?